 Patagonia Duckbill Cap

-A request from our ultrarunning ambassadors who asked for a breathable cap—the Duckbill is back in a lightweight SUPPLEX™ recycled nylon.
+A request from our ultrarunning ambassadors who asked for a breathable cap—the Duckbill is back in a lightweight 100% recycled nylon.
 Hat folds and packs easily.
+Fair Trade Certified™ sewn.

-- The brim and front are made of updated Baggies™ fabric; open mesh on rest of cap dissipates heat
+- Brim and crown made of updated recycled nylon Baggies™ fabric; open mesh on rest of cap dissipates heat

-- Foam brim can fold into a pocket and rebound to its original shape
+- Foam brim folds into a pocket and rebounds to its original shape

 - Dark underbill reduces glare